Tax Guide for Veteran's Tax Topic

 We recognize that understanding tax issues related to veterans can be time-consuming and complicated, and want to help provide the information you need.
 We have created this page to help you better understand the Sales and Use tax topics that are important to veterans and veteran's organizations.

-If you own a business in California and you expect to be making taxable sales, you must register with the California Department of Tax and Fee Administration (CDTFA) for a seller's permit and file regular sales and use tax returns.
+If you own a business in California and you expect to be making taxable sales, you must register with the California Department of Tax and Fee Administration (CDTFA) for a seller's permit and file sales and use tax returns.
 Generally, sales tax applies to a veteran's sales as it would to anyone else.
 However, there are laws that allow qualified veterans and veteran's organizations to make certain sales which are not subject to tax.

 Itinerant Veteran Vendor

 If you are a qualified itinerant veteran vendor, you are the consumer of items owned and sold, except alcoholic beverages or items sold for more than $100, and you are not required to hold a seller's permit.
-Instead, you must pay sales tax on your purchases of all taxable items that you intend to sell.
+Instead, you must pay sales or use tax on your purchases of all taxable items that you intend to sell.

 Examples of goods and services commonly sold by qualified itinerant veteran vendors include: